COVID-19 SA Border Information for Essential Travellers

 All Commercial Transport and Freight Service operators into South Australia are required to complete a cross border registration form at least 72 hours prior to arrival.
 Those who completed Essential Traveller cross border registrations are NOT required to update their cross border status and can still travel on their current approvals.

 Operators with an Approved Essential Traveller Application that is due to expire on any date in January 2021 have automatically had their approval extended for a period of six months.
 There is no requirement to make a new application.
 Operators whose application expired prior to January 2021 are required to reapply using the current process.

-Commercial Transport and Freight Services operators travelling from a “Prohibited or Restricted Zone” in NSW, ACT and Victoria are required to undertake a COVID-19 test within 24 hours of entering SA unless they can provide evidence of a COVID-19 test, or a COVID-19 test result, that is not more than seven days old.
+Commercial Transport and Freight Services operators travelling from a “Prohibited or Restricted Zone” in NSW, ACT and Victoria are required to undertake a COVID-19 test within 24 hours of entering SA unless they can provide evidence of a COVID-19 test, or a negative COVID-19 test result, that is not more than seven days old.
 They must also comply with the other requirements of Essential Travellers as applicable, which may include: the need to self-quarantine when not working, wearing a mask when not in the cab, and when in contact with people, to keep records and to have a letter/documentation from their employer.